 Lavish your puppy with praise when they do the deed correctly.
 This is far better than scolding them for having an accident.
 Don’t hold back, cheer and clap, give them treats and big cuddles.
 Contrastly, if they have an accident try not to make a huge deal about it and shame them.
 This could lead to adverse behavior such as hiding to potty or even eating it to clean up the mess.

 And lastly, consistency is key when it comes to training your new dog to use the bathroom outside or in a specific area.
 Only following the routine sometimes will confuse your dog and cause more accidents; it basically sabotages all your efforts leaving both of your frustrated.

 Having a new family member can be a little bit of work at first, but it’s more than worth it!
-What are you experiences when you potty trained your dog?
+What are your experiences when you potty trained your dog?
 We’d love to hear some stories!
-And if you’re just starting out, make sure to call us if you need help with potty breaks to keep them on track.
+And if you’re just starting out, make sure to contact us if you need help with potty breaks to keep them on track.